halfer/proximate-requester/README.md

 Status
 ---

-The library is working at present and unit tests are in the process of being written.
-Integration tests will follow, as will a build process on Travis CI.
+The library is working at present, and it has some unit and integration tests.
+There's a build process on Travis CI.
 If there is community interest, the library will be published to Packagist.

 There is no stable release as yet.